w3f/polkadot-wiki/docs/learn-staking.md

 **Blue line**:  inflation rate

 The above chart shows the inflation model of the network.
 Depending on the staking participation, the inflation rate will be dynamically changed to incentivize / disincentivize token holders to participate in staking.
-For instance, inflation would be 10% if 50% of DOTs are being staked to the network.
+For instance, inflation would be 10% if 50% of DOTs are staked in the network.

-Determining the ideal staking rate is not an easy task as the network requires enough DOTs to be staked to provide the security guarantees we want and to avoid illiquidity on the market.
+Determining the ideal staking rate is not an easy task as the network requires enough DOTs to be staked to provide the security guarantees, and we want and to avoid illiquidity on the market.

 For those who are interested in knowing more about the design of inflation model for the network, please see [here](https://research.web3.foundation/en/latest/polkadot/Token%20Economics/).

 ## Why stake?

-- 10% inflation/year when the network launches
+* 10% inflation/year when the network launches
-- 50% targeted active staking
+* 50% targeted active staking
-- ~20% annual return
+* ~20% annual return

 ## Why not stake?

-- Tokens will be locked for about 12 weeks
+* Tokens will be locked for about 12 weeks
-- Punishment in case of validator found to be misbehaving
+* Punishment in case of validator found to be misbehaving

 ## How many validators will Polkadot have?